Seven Essential Items for Pandemic Travel

 NOTE: As an Amazon Associate, I earn a small commission (at no cost to you) from qualifying purchases made through some of the links in this post.
 I only recommend products I have personally used or which are very similar.

 We all need plenty of hand sanitizer while traveling so you can immediately disinfect your hands after you've touched those security trays and put your shoes back on.
 I like to carry a small bottle attached to either my purse, backpack or belt loop.
 This way it doesn’t take up space in my bag and it’s always at the ready.
-If you like to travel in style, you might enjoy this refillable leather one.
+If you like to travel in style, you might enjoy this refillable leather one or my new favorite container that comes in a variety of designs.
 Just be sure to put it in your quart-size bag with the rest of your liquids when going through security.
+Although, I just realized I never did this on the four flights I went on and no TSA agent said anything.

-When you travel, especially overseas, there will be several times when you’ll need a pen: when you fill out your customs declaration form on the plane, when you pick up your rent a car and maybe even when you check into a hotel.
+Your own pen is one handy thing to have while you travel.
+Having a pen handy means you won’t have to touch a public pen and won’t have to use hand sanitizer for the umpteenth time that day.
+You may need a pen to fill out a customs declaration form on the plane, when you pick up your rent a car and maybe even when you check into a hotel.
+I find that in Europe I often have to sign credit card receipts because I’m using a foreign credit card.
 I also bring a pen because I like to spend part of my flying time updating my smaller-sized bullet journal.

 Your vaccine card